Edustartari/online-menu/README.md

 # Online menu

-This project is meant to learn new oportunities by programming mainly with React lib.
+This project is meant to learn new oportunities by programming mainly with React.

 ## Proposal